Approaching Online Security from End-User Perspective

 Use reliable software

-The end-user must receive education on how to use this software and help avoid attacks on it, but the software must first be a reliable one.
+The end-user must receive education on how to use this software and help avoid attacks on it, but the software must first be reliable.

-OPS-COM solution is one of such reliable software platforms for end-users.
+OPS-COM solution is one such reliable software platform for end-users.
 At OPS-COM, the need to educate end-users is high on the list.
 The software platform also has several practices in place to help end-users achieve better online security.

 Strict password policies

-Weak passwords are a weakness to any platform.
-End users that do not want complex passwords to increase the risk of hackers accessing the platform.
+Weak passwords are a weakness of any platform.
+End users do not want complex passwords to increase the risk of hackers accessing the platform.
 At OPS-COM, we advise the use of strict password policies.

 To help achieve this, we advise on the following password policies:

-- A mixture of character for passwords and a minimum number of characters to make it longer
+- A mixture of characters for passwords and a minimum number of characters to make it longer

 - Every end-user is responsible for the security of their passwords and be held accountable for any error

-- Only send new password via secure channels
+- Only send the new passwords via secure channels

 Regular education of end-users